Experts share money mistakes to avoid on Black Friday - and every day

 "Whole life insurance is the best buy you will ever make."

-Chris Peach from Money Peach said that the above piece of advice is the worst he's ever gotten, and this one is close to our hearts.
+Chris Peach from Money Peach said that the above piece of advice is the worst he's ever gotten, and this one about investing in life insurance is close to our hearts.

-At PolicyGenius, we only recommend – and sell – term life insurance.
-The simple truth is that for 80-90% of people, term life insurance is what they need.
+While whole life insurance works for some people with complicated financial needs, for 80-90% of people, term life insurance is what they need.
 Whole life insurance offers an insurance policy along with an cash value component that’s meant to grow over time.

 Unfortunately, the fees that come along with that make it up to four times as expensive as a term life insurance policy.
 What you’re left with is an insurance product that’s more expensive than alternatives and an investment product that won’t give you as good of returns as alternatives (namely, just investing the money through a robo-advisor platform).